m654z/Encipher/README.md

 Encipher takes the input and encodes it, and then generates a random key for decoding it.
 To decode the text, all you need is the encoded version and the key.

-It's simple, easy and relativly secure.
+It's simple, easy and relatively secure.

 Example
 -------